-In 2013, the Board of Directors adopted the 2013 Equity Incentive Plan ("2013 Plan"), which was approved by the Board of Directors on March 19, 2013, and was approved by the shareholders on May 14, 2013.
+In 2013, the Board of Directors adopted the 2013 Equity Incentive Plan ("2013 Plan").
 Under the 2013 Plan 228,000 shares were available to be issued in the form of performance awards that can be settled in stock or cash, restricted stock and restricted stock units, incentive stock options, non-qualified stock options, and stock appreciation rights.
-During the years ending December 31, 2014 and 2013, no awards were granted.
+During the years ending December 31, 2015 and 2014, no awards were granted.

-13. Financial Instruments with Off-Balance Sheet Risk
+12. Financial Instruments with Off-Balance Sheet Risk